phac-nml/irida/doc/user/tutorials/export-to-galaxy/index.md

 ---
 layout: default
-title: "Sharing data within IRIDA"
+title: "Exporting data to Galaxy"
-search_title: "Sharing data within IRIDA"
+search_title: "Exporting data to Galaxy"
-description: "A tutorial on how to share your sequencing data that's stored in IRIDA with other IRIDA users."
+description: "A tutorial on how to export data from IRIDA into Galaxy."
 ---

 Exporting data to Galaxy